How Do I Start A Blog: The Beginners Guide To Success

 Pretend like you’re going to close the Bluehost wepage but don’t actually close it out.
 You’ll likely see a window pop-up offering you a discount to stay.

 As of the time I wrote this, they were offering 36 months at $2.65 per month!!
 That’s a huge savings!!

 When You Sign Up Using Our Link Here, I recommend trying that little trick to get extra savings.

 I know you might be jumping into this thinking you’re only going to try it for a year but I would recommend at least trying it for 2 years.
 Blogging is a long game, and you have to give it time to grow in order to see the big returns.

 It took us two years to finally have a breakout month where we made $22,000!!
 If you stick with blogging and continue to learn new things, you’ll be able to get there too!

 Anyways, when you choose your hosting, there are several extra options you can add to your plan.
-We have both the SG Site Scanner because we believe strongly in protecting our site for our users and we also have the privacy protection to keep our identity safe.
+I recommend privacy protection to keep our identity safe.

 Like I mentioned above, Privacy Protection will prevent your personal information from being spread around the internet.